Jon Bisila

 Reed Milewicz, Jonathan Bisila, Miranda Mundt, et al.

-International Congress on Information and Communication Technology, Springer (2023)
+International Congress on Information and Communication Technology (ICICT), Springer (2023)

-Topic Modeling with Natural Language Processing for Identification of Nuclear Proliferation-Relevant Scientific and Technical Publications
+Topic Modeling with NLP for Identification of Nuclear Proliferation-Relevant Publications

 Jonathan Bisila, Daniel Dunlavy, Zoe Nellie Gastelum, Craig D. Ulmer